-The practice aimed to see patients with a dental emergency within 24 hours if not the same day.
+The practice had emergency appointment slots available each day.
+Patients commented that they were able to access emergency appointments when required.
 There were clear instructions available for patients who required emergency treatment outside opening hours.

 Are services well-led?

 We found that this practice was providing well-led care in accordance with the relevant regulations.